awsdocs/amazon-chime-sdk-developer-guide/doc_source/use-cases.md

 |  DIGITS\_RECEIVED  | ReceiveDigits |

 **Note**
-To implement the following use case, you need at least one phone number in your Amazon Chime inventory, a SIP media application managed object that uses a Lambda function with an Amazon Resource Name \(ARN\), and a SIP rule that uses the phone number as its trigger\.
+To implement the following use case, you need at least one phone number in your Amazon Chime SDK inventory, a SIP media application managed object that uses a AWS Lambda function with an Amazon Resource Name \(ARN\), and a SIP rule that uses the phone number as its trigger\.

-When Amazon Chime receives a call to the phone number specified in the rule, the PSTN Audio Service invokes a Lambda function with the `NEW_INBOUND_CALL` invocation event type\.
+When Amazon Chime SDK receives a call to the phone number specified in the rule, the PSTN Audio service invokes a AWS Lambda function with the `NEW_INBOUND_CALL` invocation event type\.

 ```
 {